BenjaminTanguay/gesture-autoscroller/README.md

 ## Why This Exists

-Reading long articles on mobile devices requires repetitive thumb movements to scroll, which can cause hand strain during extended reading sessions.
+Reading long form texts like books, articles or light novels on mobile devices requires repetitive thumb movements to scroll, which can cause hand strain during extended reading sessions.
 This extension provides ergonomic alternatives:

 - **Hands-free reading** with automatic scrolling
 - **Simple tap navigation** to avoid dragging gestures
 - **Gesture-based speed control** for comfortable reading pace

 This is a personal weekend project built to solve my own reading fatigue.
 I'm sharing it in case others find it useful, but **I'm not interested in adding additional features**.
 The codebase is straightforward if you want to fork and customize it for your needs.

+Note: This was mostly LLM generated as a way to test AI with a useful project.
+I have no idea if the code generated is maintainable or not.
+I can only say that the features seem to work in my environment.

 ## Features